 How to Improve the Billing and Collection Process for Your Dental Office

-Staying on top of collection activities can be a challenge for most dental offices.
-Any time you see your accounts receivable (A/R) increasing, in fact, a poor collection process is often to blame.
+Most dental offices find it challenging to keep track of collection activities.
+If you see your accounts receivable (A/R) increasing, a poor collection process is often to blame.

-Since A/R turnover can significantly impact your profitability, it’s important that you address collection issues as early as possible.
+Since A/R turnover can significantly impact your profitability, you must address collection issues as early as possible.

 Once you’ve taken steps to consistently convert your accounts receivable into cash, you’ll find it easier to access the funds you need for:

-The better you get at converting your A/R over the long term, the healthier your cash flow will be.
+The better you convert your A/R over the long term, the healthier your cash flow will be.

 A good conversion goal is to have 95% of your patients pay their dental fees within sixty days of being billed.
 The 7 tips below can help you meet that objective by improving your dental office’s billing and collection process.